Sleep Medicine Research

 reference style for the SMR can be downloaded from the journal homepage (www.sleepmed.or.kr

 ).
-The Number of references should be no more than 40 for Original Contributions, 20 for Brief Communications, 10 for Case Reports (as Brief Communications), 5 for Images in Sleep Medicine.
+The Number of references should be no more than 40 for Original Contributions, 20 for Brief Communications, 10 for Case Reports (as Brief Communications), 10 for Opinions, 5 for Images in Sleep Medicine.

 Kim J, Lee S, In K, Kim J, You S, Kang K, et al. Increase in serum haptoglobin and apolipoprotien M in patients with obstructive sleep apnea.
 J Sleep Res 2009;18(3):313-320.